SriramR17/Music-Gen/README.md

 ## Future Enhancements

-- Add the ability to download generated music files.
 - Include more genres, emotions, and instrument options.
 - Enable saving user preferences for future sessions.
 - Optimize performance for faster music generation.